 TEKsystems coordinated the resources needed to initiate the implementation plan, including the designation of a test architect to work with the client to reduce risks through increased training and process improvement.
 We also provided a recommended governance plan, continuous process improvement plan, implementation schedule and resource breakdown.

 Monitoring and Controlling

 TEKsystems provided detailed documentation and best practices advice on potential risk identification.
 The test architect continually reviews and assesses risk throughout the process implementation plan described in the pilot program.
-Additionally, the test architect acts as a liaison to the TEKsystems QA practice and keeps the team apprised of challenges and general milestones at the client site.
+Additionally, the test architect acts as a liaison to the TEKsystems Quality Management practice and keeps the team apprised of challenges and general milestones at the client site.